hakanErgin/class-5-project-lazyvariable/README.md

 ## Project Summary:

 Started as a group project.
-Due to bugs and instabilities with essential functions, I kept working on it personally and have rebuilt the app.
+Due to bugs and instabilities with essential functions, I kept working on it and have rebuilt the app.

 **Added/Changed:**